 No money can take away the pain of losing a child; however I know that I would never have achieved this financial settlement without Dr Mala’s help.
 We are therefore delighted with this outcome and will always be appreciative for her advice, recommendation and the result that was achieved here.”

-Moore Blatch Clinical Negligence Solicitor, Dr Mala Sidebottom, said:
+One of the Moore Blatch Clinical Negligence Solicitors working on the case, Dr Mala Sidebottom, said:

 “I am so pleased that this tragic case has settled and Mr and Mrs S can now try to get on with their lives.
 Hopefully Mr S will be able to use this compensation to receive adequate counselling and go back to work and provide for his family again.
 No amount of money can compensate for the loss of this baby girl and Mr and Mrs S will grieve for her for the rest of their lives.”